mahmutsalman/mahmutsalman.github.io/README.md

-# My Personal Portfolio Website
+# Mahmut's Portfolio Website

-This is my personal portfolio website hosted on GitHub Pages.
-It showcases information about me and my work as a software developer.
+Welcome to my personal portfolio website!
+This site showcases my journey as a software developer and the various technologies I work with.

+## About Me
+I am a software developer passionate about creating efficient solutions to complex problems.
+My expertise spans multiple programming languages and database technologies.

+## Skills

+### Programming Languages
+- Apex
+- Java
+- PHP
+- C

+### Databases
+- MySQL
+- Microsoft SQL Server

+## Projects
+This portfolio includes various college projects that demonstrate my technical abilities and problem-solving skills.
+Visit the website to learn more about specific projects and implementations.

-## Technologies Used
+## Technologies Used in This Website
 - HTML5
 - CSS3
+- GitHub Pages for hosting

+## Visit My Portfolio
+You can view my portfolio at: [https://mahmutsalman.github.io](https://mahmutsalman.github.io)

-## Setup
+## Special Thanks
-1. Clone this repository
-2. The website can be viewed by opening `index.html` in a web browser
-3. To deploy on GitHub Pages:
-   - Create a new repository named `<your-username>.github.io`
-   - Push these files to that repository
-   - Your website will be available at `https://<your-username>.github.io`
+Special thanks to SynthJob for inspiring this website!